josephaw1022/Web-Design-Election-Flask/README.md

 # Integrating Flask (with web dev project)
 ## By Joseph Whiteaker

----
 ## Flask (template based framework)
     - uses sqlalchemy
     - uses sqlite for local db
+    - initially designed to have a community based blog, but never finished